gecad-pyticle-swarm/pyticle-swarm/README.md

     $ pip install pyticle-swarm

+To import the library and the PSO algorithm:

+    from pyticleswarm import run_pso

-To try the example given:
+To try the example given in [github](https://github.com/gecad-pyticle-swarm/pyticle-swarm):

     $ python example.py